uclh-criu/learning-datascience/documents/uclh-data-fellows-practical-tips.md

 One advantage of RStudio projects is that they help to keep related code and data together in one place.

-We suggest you create a folder called rstudioprojects in your Home directory on Data Science Desktop and keep all your projects in there.
+We suggest you create a folder called **rstudioprojects** in your Home directory on Data Science Desktop and keep all your projects in there.

 ![](../Images/rstudio-home-projects-folder.png)

 To create a new RStudio project, click :
-File, New project, New directory, New project, & type in a name, e.g. my-first-project.
+File, New project, New directory, New project, & type in a name, e.g. my-first-project

+More [reasons for using RStudio projects](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) are outlined here by Jenny Bryan where she threatens to set on fire the computer of people who start their R scripts with something like setwd("C:/Users/jenny/")

+## Naming of files, columns, variables etc.

+It is good to have a system for naming things.
+Various systems are available.

+Many recommend to **avoid spaces, accents, capital letters and special characters in names**.

+This is a simple system we recommend :

+File and folder names like this using **-** to separate words :
+**my-usefully-named-file.txt**
+**2022-02-patient-data-myeloma.csv**
+**my-usefully-named-r-script.r**

+Column names, object and function names in R using **_** to separate words **weight_kg**
+**n_patients**

 ## Folder structure within RStudio projects

-TODO add to
-data etc. raw
+When you create a blank RStudio project it has no internal folders.
+Carefully considering the folder structure can make your life much easier later.

+For a small starting project.
+It can be simplest just to separate code and data.

+For this we suggest the following internal folders :

+**data-raw/**
+**data/**

+data-raw/ is for data that you have obtained (e.g. csv or xls) and you should keep it unmodified.
+data/ is for data that you are using yourself and may have modified.
+It could bs .csv or saved from R as .rds

+You could add an **sql/** folder to store any sql code.

+You can then store R scripts or RMarkdown files in the home directory of the project.

+This is similar to the [structure recommended by rfortherestofus](https://rfortherestofus.com/2021/08/rstudio-project-structure/), except that he also suggests having an **R/** folder to contain R scripts that can be used from within different RMarkdown documents.

+Within this structure you can have files named something like this in the home directory of the project in the sequence that they need to be run.
+These could also be .Rmd files.
+0-get-data.R
+1-clean-data.R
+2-plot-data.R
+3-model-data.R

+For larger projects you may want to have folders named similarly to the files above.

+You may also want to create folders for outputs of the project like **plots/** or **tables/**.

 ## Secure transfer of data

 You can receive/send data files (e.g. csv) via your NHS email account.
 To get files into Data Science Desktop open your email in a web browser in Data Science Desktop and save to your Home or Documents folders as suggested above.